dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

     - **Detailed Flow for Each Independent Scenario**:

         1. **Scanning a product**
-            - **Description**: Users and Guest Users can scan a product’s barcode to retrieve an eco-score, sustainability information, and product recommendations.
+            - **Description**: Users and guest users can scan a product’s barcode to retrieve an eco-score, sustainability information, and product recommendations.
             - **Primary actor(s)**: User, Guest User
             - **Main success scenario**:
-                1. User or Guest User navigates to the scan tab.
+                1. User or guest user navigates to the scan tab.
                 2. The system requests camera permissions if not previously granted.
-                3. User or Guest User grants camera permissions if requested.
+                3. User or guest user grants camera permissions if requested.
-                4. User or Guest User scans a barcode using the device camera.
+                4. User or guest user scans a barcode using the device camera.
                 5. The system retrieves and displays an eco-score, sustainability information, and product recommendations for the scanned product.
-                6. The system adds the scanned product to the User’s history if the User is authenticated.
+                6. The system adds the scanned product to the user’s history if the user is authenticated.
             - **Failure scenario(s)**:
                 - 3a.
 User denies camera permissions.
                     - 3a1.
-The system informs the User or Guest User that camera access is required to scan products.
-                    - 3a2.
-The system displays instructions on the scan tab to enable camera permissions in settings.
+The system returns the user to the scan tab and displays a message that camera permissions are required for scanning.
                 - 4a.
 The barcode is unreadable due to camera quality.
                     - 4a1.
 The system waits on the scan tab until it is provided with a readable barcode.
                 - 5a.
-The system is unable to retrieve an eco-score or sustainability information for the product.
+The system is unable to retrieve information for a product because it does not exists or is missing required fields.
                     - 5a1.
-The system informs the User or Guest User  that information for the product is not available.
+The system informs the user or guest user that information for the product is not available.
                     - 5a2.
-The system returns the User or Guest User to the scan tab.
+The system returns the user or guest user to the scan tab.
                 - 5b.
 The system is unable to retrieve product data due to a server error.
                     - 5b1.
-The system informs the User or Guest User  that product information could not be retrieved and displays the relevant server error.
+The system informs the user or guest user that product information could not be retrieved and displays the relevant server error.
                     - 5b2.
-The system returns the User or Guest User to the scan tab.
+The system returns the user or guest user to the scan tab.
                 - 6a.
-The system is unable to add the scanned product to the User’s history due to a server error.
+The system is unable to add the scanned product to the user’s history due to a server error.
                     - 6a1.
-The system informs the User the scanned product could not be added to history and displays the relevant server error.
+The system informs the user or guest user that the scanned product could not be added to history and displays the relevant server error.

 <a name="fr2"></a>